carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 of the common terminology used within LLVM code to describe loop structures.

 First, let's start with the basics.
-In LLVM, a Loop is a cycle within the control flow graph (CFG) where there exists one block (the loop header block) which dominates all other blocks within the cycle.
+In LLVM, a Loop is a set of basic blocks that form a strongly connected component (SCC) in the Control Flow Graph (CFG) where there exists a dedicated entry/header block that dominates all other blocks within the loop.
+Thus, without leaving the loop, one can reach every block in the loop from the header block and the header block from every block in the loop.

 Note that there are some important implications of this definition:

-* Not all cycles are loops.
-There exist cycles that do not meet the dominance requirement and such are not considered loops.
+* Not all SCCs are loops.
+There exist SCCs that do not meet the dominance requirement and such are not considered loops.

-* Loops can contain non-loop cycles and non-loop cycles may contain loops.
+* Loops can contain non-loop SCCs and non-loop SCCs may contain loops.
 Loops may also contain sub-loops.

+* A header block is uniquely associated with one loop.
+There can be multiple SCC within that loop, but the strongly connected component (SCC) formed from their union must always be unique.

 * Given the use of dominance in the definition, all loops are statically reachable from the entry of the function.